lwileczek/jekyll-now/_posts/2018-02-11-Interesting-Cities.md

 # Interesting Cities
-Growing up I moved around and a few times and got used to change.
+Growing up I moved around and got used to change.
 I lived in Michigan, Pennsylvania, New Jersey and Virginia.
 I can see myself going many places over my life and decided I should start looking for places to visit and live.
 Although I am pretty open to living almost anywhere, it's prudent to start doing some research and compiling a priority list.
 I am currently living in Arlington Virgina, just outside of Washington D.C.